-Lebanese parliament approves World Bank loan
+Lebanese parliament approves World Bank loan as currency hits record low

 Lebanon's parliament on Friday approved a $246 million loan from the World Bank that would provide cash assistance for more than 160,000 families in the small country hit by an unprecedented economic crisis and the coronavirus pandemic.